polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/local-chain/launch-a-local-solochain.md

 ---
-title: Lauch a Local Solochain
+title: Launch a Local Solochain
 description: Learn to compile and launch a local blockchain node using Polkadot SDK.
-Lauch, run, and interact with a pre-configured node template.
+Launch, run, and interact with a pre-configured node template.
 ---

-# Lauch a Local Solochain
+# Launch a Local Solochain

 ## Introduction